top of page

 The inside scoop on showing love to the folks who make your ocean adventure unforgettable.

-When you hop aboard a fishing or whale watching charter in Hawaii, you’re stepping into a world powered by saltwater, sunshine, teamwork… and a seriously dedicated captain.
-From navigating shifting ocean conditions to finding fish, keeping everyone safe, filleting your catch, and making sure your adventure is full of Aloha, your captain is doing a LOT behind the scenes.
+When you hop aboard a fishing or whale watching charter in Hawaii, you’re stepping into a world powered by saltwater, sunshine, teamwork, and a seriously dedicated captain.
+From navigating shifting ocean conditions to finding fish, keeping everyone safe, filleting your catch, and ensuring your adventure is full of Aloha, your captain is doing a LOT behind the scenes.

 Let’s break it down — fun, easy, and island-style.